nlpmc-2023/nlpmc-2023.github.io/index.md

 <br>

 # Location
-NLPMC 2023 will be held in hybrid mode (in-person and virtual), co-located with [AACL 2023](http://www.ijcnlp-aacl2023.org/).
+NLPMC 2023 will be held in hybrid mode (in-person and virtual), co-located with [IJCNLP-AACL 2023](http://www.ijcnlp-aacl2023.org/).